Last Updated:

 • We stayed in the family-owned Stara Breza Apartments (affiliate link) in the nearby town of Palić.
 We enjoyed the establishment’s quiet atmosphere, made even more picturesque by its small fishpond and pleasing garden.
 It’s about a five-minute walk from the Stara Breza to a bus stop, and the bus there can take you to Subotica in about 15-20 minutes.
 As of May 2014, the bus-fare for one adult was 86 Serbian Dinar, about $1 USD each way.
 Palić has a lovely lake and was a popular resort town in the early 20th century.

 • When we toured Subotica and learned about its dental tourism, we spontaneously decided to have routine check-ups and cleanings done at the NorDent Dental Center.
-We were pleased with the level of care there, as well as the very reasonable price of our bill!
+We were pleased with the level of care there, as well as the reasonable price of our bill!

 • Need more trip-planning inspiration?
 This link contains an index of all my posts from Serbia.